BS EN 17272: 2020

 • Validates product claims, enhancing market trust.

 MIS offers an extensive range of microbiology testing services that adhere to international standards.
 With our cutting-edge facilities and highly skilled professionals, we design and execute EN 17272 tests based on product specifications and claims.
-Our expert team is ready to assess and help you optimize the performance of your automated airborne disinfection systems, ensuring it meets the highest standards of effectiveness.
+Our expert team is ready to assess and help you optimize the performance of your automated airborne disinfection systems ensuring they meet the highest standards of effectiveness.

-To get EN 17272 testing services, talk to our experts today.
+To get EN 17272 testing services or any other related services, talk to our experts today.

 EN 17272 is a widely used standard to evaluate the biocidal action of automated airborne disinfection systems.
 It determines the efficacy of systems against a wide range of microorganisms including bacteria, mycobacteria, bacterial spores, fungi, yeast, viruses and bacteriophages.
 Compliance with this standard requires test results to achieve log reduction values given in the above table.